 Cordiale Piz, with its low alcohol content, characteristic coppery hue, intense aroma of gentian and the more delicate Brunate wildflower honey, was followed by Galivél, made from olive leaves from a consortium of oil producers in the Lake Como region.
 From a sample of artisanal liqueurs from Val d'Intelvi comes Medeghétt, in which the aroma of wormwood, known by the dialect terms of seenz or seenzin, used in the local medicinal plant tradition for digestive distillates, plays the starring role.
 It is the reesult of the numerous experiments of Signor De Toma and the Spilimbergo company for a bitter liqueur with a high alcohol content of 25 degrees.

 In 2016, Gallorange came into being.
-The liqueur has a deep orange colour, is more delicate than its predecessors, and is made from Sicilian orange peel.
-It is rich in essential oils and able to release its full aroma when drunk cold or accompanied by ice cream and chocolate.
+It was born in Como from the encounter of two lands: Sicily, the generous mother of its oranges, and Friuli, the diligent father that transforms them into liqueur.
+The label, designed by Girani’s style office, depicts the emblem of Osteria del Gallo, managed by the De Toma family for 42 years.
 Four years later saw the arrival of Brugin, a reinterpretation of an ancient recipe made up by a pharmacist of Brunate.
 This particular liqueur has a soft but decisive aroma and comes in a bottle with a colourful label bearing the coat of arms of the municipality of Brunate.

 The latest bitter presented by Giuseppe De Toma is his “Plinio”.
 It is no coincidence that the label of Cordiale Piz bears a sentence by Pliny the Elder that reads: “Mother Nature has inoculated medicines in even the most despised of herbs”.